AbdulManaf12/Finetuning-with-LoRA-for-Stable-Diffusion-Kalash-Valley-Portraits/README.md

   --save_steps 500
 ```

-Please note that due to the limitations of a single GPU in our Colab environment, we did not utilize distributed GPU training.
+Please note that due to the limitations of a single GPU in our Colab environment, I did not utilize distributed GPU training.
 However, if you have access to multiple GPUs and wish to utilize them for training, you can execute the following command:
 ``` console
 $ python -m torch.distributed.launch --nproc_per_node=<NUM_GPUS> lora/training_scripts/train_lora_dreambooth.py \
    .... (rest of the same command).